Point Pleasant, West Virginia

 Point Pleasant is a city in and the county seat of Mason County, West Virginia, United States, at the confluence of the Ohio and Kanawha Rivers.
 The population was 4,101 at the 2020 census.
-It is the principal city of the Point Pleasant, WV-OH Micropolitan Statistical Area.
+It is the principal city of the Point Pleasant micropolitan area extending into Ohio.
+The town is best known for the Mothman, a purported humanoid creature reportedly sighted in the area that has become a part of West Virginia folklore, and more broadly part of American popular culture.